espruino/EspruinoTools/README.md

   -p,--port aa:bb:cc:dd:ee : Connect to a Bluetooth device by addresses -p,--port tcp://192.168.1.50 : Connect to a network device (port 23 default)
-  -d deviceName            : Connect to the first device with a name containing deviceName -b baudRate              : Set the baud rate of the serial connection
+  -d deviceName            : Connect to the first device with a name containing deviceName --download fileName      : Download a file with the name matching fileName to the current directory -b baudRate              : Set the baud rate of the serial connection
                                No effect when using USB, default: 9600 --no-ble                 : Disables Bluetooth Low Energy (using the 'noble' module)